KenPowerClassroom/LGame-TeamC/mvp.md

 ## List of stories needed to complete the MVP `aim for 8 stories`

-1. Display the board
+1. Display the board (1sp)

 As a player I need to be able to see the current board configuration so that I can understand my position and figure out my next move.

-2. Moving the L pieces
+2. Moving the L pieces (2sp)

 As a player I need to be able to precisely position my L piece on the game board.

 Dependant on: 1.

-3. Moving the neutral pieces
+3. Moving the neutral pieces (2sp)

-As a player I need to have the choice to be able to move the neutral piece at the end of my turn.
+As a player I need to have the choice to be able to move the neutral piece at the end of my turn or choosing not to move the piece.

 Dependant on: 1.

-4. Not moving the neutral pieces

-As a player I need to be able to end my turn without moving the neutral piece.

-Dependant on:

-5. Game over conditions
+5. Game over conditions (2sp)

 The game needs to end when the win conditions have been met.

-Dependant on: 1,2,3,4.
+Dependant on: 1,2,3,4,6,7.

-6. Check for overlapping pieces
+6. Check for overlapping pieces (2sp)

 The game needs to check the legality of moves to stop players from overlapping pieces on the board.

 Dependant on: 1,2,3.

-7. Check that an L piece has been moved to new position
+7. Check that an L piece has been moved to new position (1sp)

 As a player I need to not be able to just place my L piece in the same position as it was in at the start of my turn.

 Dependant on: 1,2,3.

-8. Alternate turns
+8. Alternate turns (1sp)

 As a player I need to be able to end my turn and have my opponent begin their turn.

 Dependant on: 1,2,7.

-9. Restart the game

-As a player I need to be able to restart a new game once the original game has ended.

-Dependant on: 5.